≡ Menu

 Can I qualify for life insurance if I’ve been diagnosed with Scleroderma or Crest Syndrome?

 Yes, individuals who have been diagnosed with Scleroderma or Crest Syndrome can and often will be able to qualify for a traditional term or whole life insurance policy.
-In fact, some may even be able to qualify for a no medical exam term life insurance policy at a Preferred rate!
+In fact, some may even be able to qualify for a no-medical exam term life insurance policy at a Preferred rate!

-That simply knowing that you have been diagnosed with this condition isn’t going to be enough information for a life insurance underwriter to make his or her decision about your application because this disease can vary so significantly from one patient to the next.
-This is why, before being approved for coverage, one should expect to be asked quite a few questions about their Scleroderma.
+The only problem is simply knowing that you have been diagnosed with this condition isn’t going to be enough information for a life insurance underwriter to make their decision about your application because this disease can vary so significantly from one patient to the next.
+This is why, before being approved for coverage, one should expect to be asked several questions about their Scleroderma.

 Why do life insurance companies care if I’ve been diagnosed with Scleroderma or Crest Syndrome?

-The main reason why most of the best life insurance companies (in our opinion) are going to “care” if you have been diagnosed with Scleroderma is that in some cases, it can cause someone to develop some pretty significant complications.
+The main reason why most of the best life insurance companies (in our opinion) are going to “care” if you have been diagnosed with Scleroderma is that, in some cases, it can cause someone to develop some pretty significant complications.

 Scleroderma or Crest Syndrome Defined:

 Scleroderma is a connective tissue disorder that can also affect the skin by causing it to contract and harden.
-This condition can either be limited to a small area or can occur throughout the entire body.
+This condition can be limited to a small area or occur throughout the entire body.

 When Scleroderma…

-Is limited to just one part of the body, it is often referred to as “limited scleroderma” or CREST Syndrome which is an acronym referring to the five main features that make up this disease which include:
+Is limited to just one part of the body, it is often referred to as “limited scleroderma” or CREST Syndrome, which is an acronym referring to the five main features that make up this disease, which include:

 • Calcinosis,